hugetiny/DTXMania/RuntimeResources/readme_en.txt

 * Notice (WASAPI)
-WASAPI can use on Windows Vista and above.
-You can't use it on XP.
+If you set WASAPI-Exclusive but become WASAPI-Shared, please try following;
+1. set WASAPI-Exclusive
+2. then reboot DTXMania

 * Notice (ASIO)
-ASIO can use on Windows XP.
-However, the sound device must support ASIO.
+To use ASIO, your sound device must support ASIO.
+(if you don't have it, you may try "ASIO2ALL")

 You must specify the buffer size (latancy).
 You can specify it by the sound device.